 Step by Step

-In a large skillet, over medium-high heat, warm 2 tbsp of oil.
-Place the meat in the pan and sprinkle with salt and pepper.
-Then brown for 5-8 minutes.
-The meat will not be cooked through.
-Meanwhile, coarsely chop the onion.
+In a large stockpot, over medium-high heat, warm the olive oil.
+Add the beef chunks, seasoning generously with salt and pepper.
+Brown the meat for 5-8 minutes (the meat will not be cooked through) then remove from the pot.

-Transfer the meat to a large stockpot then place the onion in the skillet.
-Cook the onion in the fat from the meat for 5 minutes.
+Place the onions in the stockpot with the fat from the meat and saute for about 5 minutes.

-Add the garlic and Guinness to the onions and cook for another 5 minutes.
+Add the garlic and Guinness to the onions and cook for 5 minutes.

-Add the carrots and celery and cover with beef broth.
-Season with sugar, thyme, salt, and pepper.
+Cover everything with beef broth and season with sugar, thyme, salt, and pepper.

 Bring to a boil then set the heat to medium-low and simmer for two hours, stirring occasionally to prevent anything from sticking to the bottom of the pot.
 After two hours, raise the heat to medium-high.
-In a small bowl, whisk the cornstarch into the water, then pour that into the stew.
+In a small bowl, whisk the cornstarch and water together and pour it into the stew.

-Cook another 10-15 minutes to allow the stew to thicken.
-Meanwhile, make the mashed potatoes according to the directions.
-Serve the stew over a bed of mashed potatoes.
+Cook the stew for about 10-15 minutes so it thickens, stirring often.
+Meanwhile, prepare the mashed potatoes according to the directions.
+Serve the stew over a bed of warm mashed potatoes.